tealtools/dekaf/README.md

 ### Troubleshooting

 - If the `pulsar` container cannot start, we recommend ensuring that you have **6GB** or more Docker memory limit.
 We'll adjust the `docker-compose` memory for a lower limit later.
+- In case, you observe bookie-related errors from the `pulsar` container, the simplest way to fix it is to remove the corresponding Docker volume.
+In case you need the volume data, make a backup first.
+Otherwise follow these steps:
+ - Stop containers by running `docker compose down`
+ - Run `docker volume ls | grep pulsar-data` to find the proper `<volume_name>`
+ - Run `docker volume rm <volume_name>` to delete the volume
+ - Restart containers by running `docker-compose up`

 ## What's Next?